TheMaster1127/MakeAnewProjectFast/README.md

 # GitHub Project Setup

-This repository includes a file named `MyData.txt` with the following information:
+This repository needs a file named `MyData.txt` with the following information:

 - **Token**:
   - Place your GitHub personal access token on this line.
 You can get your token here https://github.com/settings/tokens?type=beta and also give this access: